CSC207-UofT/course-project-dragon-squirrel/README.md

 So this is the basic structure/vague idea of the project

-Entity:                 Player, Human, AI, Piece, piece.ModifiedPiece Use Case:               Board
+Entity:                 player.Player, player.Human, player.AI, Piece, piece.ModifiedPiece
+Use Case:               board.Board
-Controller/Presenter:   BoardManager
+Controller/Presenter:   board.BoardManager
 Outer most layer:       UI

 It's just a framework yet, most of the details are not implemented